Gallery

 A peek inside how Nafas accelerated habit formation by launching several high-impact initiatives from an onboarding journey to a launching small feature

 I joined Nafas in October 2022, just a few months after getting laid off.
 My motivation to join then was deeply personal — A year prior, I almost lost my father to Covid.
 That moment felt like a turning point when I realized how important disease prevention is to our health.
-And so I thought, if I could align my incentive with a cause that I deeply believed in, it would be incredibly fulfilling.
+And so I thought, if I could work for a cause that I deeply believed in, it would be incredibly fulfilling.

 Nafas felt like the right place to do that.

 At that time, Nafas was tackling big challenges.
 As the air pollution kept getting worse and we were entering a pre-election year, driving awareness & urgency became increasingly important for public health.
 The stronger the urgency, the louder the public outcry, and the more pressure it would put on the government to do something about it.
-In this effort to drive awareness, we viewed the Nafas app as a gateway for oneself to get educated about the issue, make a habit change, and become an advocate in their own circles.
+In this effort to drive awareness, we viewed the Nafas app as a gateway for Indonesian citizens to get educated about the issue, make a habit change, and become an advocate.

 My role as Growth Manager was all about getting users hooked on our app from the get-go and keeping them engaged.
 The metric was clear: better weekly retention, more app opens per user, and increasing our active users.